-- November 2023 comprised only investments.
-On that date the Council's cash flow and core fund investments totaled £64.25m and was invested in a mix of money market funds, bank notice accounts and time deposits with banks and building societies.
-The average duration to maturity of the portfolio was 94 days with a weighted average rate of return 5.57%.
+- 6.2 The Council is debt free and as such the overall treasury position at 30 November 2024 comprised only investments.
+On that date the Council's cash flow and core fund investments totaled £61.26m and was invested in a mix of money market funds, bank notice accounts and time deposits with banks.
+The average duration to maturity for core investments was 112 days with a weighted average rate of return 4.83%.
 Returns in future years are expected to decrease as Bank Rate cuts are implemented.
 Income from investments forms part of the Council's ten-year medium term financial strategy (MTFS).
-An updated MTFS will be presented to Council in February 2024. - 6.2 The Council held £5m in externally managed property fund investments at 30 November 2023.
-The property funds are expected to generate a stable income of 3.7% in 2024/25 and this level should continue in future years.
-Over time, the rise in the value of each property funds' assets (capital appreciation) is expected to negate fund entry and exit costs. - 6.3 The Council also held £4.25m in externally managed multi asset fund investments at 30 November 2023.
-The multi asset funds are expected to generate income of 4.3% in 2024/25 pulling back to 4% in future years.
-There are no exit costs associated with multi asset funds. - 6.4 At present the Council has no material non-treasury investments (e.g. directly owned commercial property, shares in subsidiaries or loans to third parties).
-The procedures, practices and governance arrangements to enable the Council to meet the requirements of the Chartered
+An updated MTFS will be presented to Council in February 2025. - 6.3 The Council held £4.038m in externally managed property fund investments at 30 November 2024, a reduction from £5.0m due to the Lothbury Property Trust fund closure announcement in May 2024.
+The remaining property funds are expected to generate a stable income of 3.6% in 2025/26 and this level should continue in future years.
+Over time, the rise in the value of each property funds' assets (capital appreciation) is expected to negate fund entry and exit costs. - 6.4 The Council also held £4.25m in externally managed multi asset fund investments at 30 November 2024.
+The multi asset funds are expected to generate income of 3.7% in 2025/26 and this level should continue in future years.
+There are no exit costs associated with multi asset funds.

-Institute of Public Finance & Accountancy's Treasury Management and Prudential Codes of Practice, and the Statutory Guidance on Local Government Investments relating to non-treasury investments was included in The Audit Committee report of 18 January 2021 and endorsed by Council approving appropriate Non-treasury Management Practices.
+6.5 At present the Council has no material non-treasury investments (e.g. directly owned commercial property, shares in subsidiaries or loans to third parties).
+The procedures, practices and governance arrangements to enable the Council to meet the requirements of the Chartered Institute of Public Finance & Accountancy's Treasury Management and Prudential Codes of Practice, and the Statutory Guidance on Local Government Investments relating to non-treasury investments [Appendix 6] is reviewed annually and forms part of The Audit Committee report and endorsed by Council to approve appropriate Non-treasury Management Practices.

-7 Prospects for interest rates
+7. Prospects for interest rates

-- 7.1 The Council has appointed Link Asset Services as treasury advisor to the Council and part of their service is to assist the Council to formulate a view on interest rates.
+- 7.2 The Council has appointed Link Asset Services as treasury advisor to the Council and part of their service is to assist the Council to formulate a view on interest rates.
 Link's current interest rate forecast is provided at [Appendix 3].
-Link's expectation for Bank Rate, for each financial year ending March, are: - 2024/2025 4.00% - 2025/2026 3.00% - 2026/2027 3.00% - 7.2 The forecast may be overly optimistic (downside risks) dependent on: - Labour and supply shortages prove more enduring and disruptive and depress economic activity (accepting that in the near-term this is also an upside risk to inflation and, thus, could keep gilt yields high for longer). - The Bank of England has increased Bank Rate too fast and too far over recent months, and subsequently brings about a deeper and longer UK recession than we currently anticipate. - UK / EU trade arrangements if there was a major impact on trade flows and financial services due to complications or lack of co-operation in sorting out significant remaining issues. - Geopolitical risks, for example in Ukraine/Russia, the Middle East, China/Taiwan/US, Iran and North Korea, which could lead to increasing safe-haven flows. - 7.3 The forecast may be overly pessimistic (upside risk) dependent on: - The Bank of England despite the recent tightening to 5.25%, proves too timid in its pace and strength of increases in Bank Rate and, therefore, allows inflationary pressures to remain elevated for a longer period within the UK economy, which then necessitates Bank Rate staying higher for longer than we currently project.
+Link's expectation for Bank Rate, for each financial year ending March, are: - 2025/2026 3.75% - 2026/2027 3.50% - 2027/2028 3.50% - 7.3 The forecast may be overly optimistic (downside risks) dependent on: - Labour and supply shortages prove more enduring and disruptive and depress economic activity. - UK / EU trade arrangements if there was a major impact on trade flows and financial services due to complications or lack of co-operation in sorting out significant issues. - Geopolitical risks, for example in Ukraine/Russia, the Middle East, China/Taiwan/US, Iran and North Korea, which could lead to increasing safe-haven flows. - 7.4 The forecast may be overly pessimistic (upside risk) dependent on: - The Pound weakens because of a lack of confidence in the UK Government's post-election fiscal policies, resulting in investors pricing in a risk premium for holding UK sovereign debt. - 7.5 Link's more detailed view of the current economic background is included at [Appendix 4].